alan-turing-institute/AutisticaCitizenScience/project-communications/participation-communication-strategy.md

 ### Knowledge Share (TBC)

-These sessions would be to knowledge share on a specific aspect/topic of the project to keep all memebers updated on what is going on in the different branches of the project.
+These sessions would be to knowledge share on a specific aspect/topic of the project to keep all members updated on what is going on in the different branches of the project.
 These could be schedueld in accordance to the need of them.
 For example, if the topic has been worked on extensively in both the meet-ups and co-working, and needs a longer slot to update the group, then this session can be used for that.